How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 The Philippines is world-famous as a beach destination.
 But there’s more to the tropical islands than just seas and sand.
 Case in point: Baguio City.

-The summer capital of the Philippines may be too commercialized and overcrowded nowadays, but it has not entirely lost its charm.
+The summer capital of the Philippines may be too commercialized and overcrowded nowadays, but it has not lost its charm.
 Baguio is still a romantic year-round destination with its cool breeze and lovely scenery of lush mountains and pine trees.

 Related: The Fascinating History of Baguio’s Iconic Lion